Best Web Application Firewall Services: Top 8 Solutions in 2026

 • Integrated Layer-7 protection: Includes web DDoS mitigation and client-side protection for a full-stack security approach.

-Radware WAF dashboard
+Radware Cloud WAF management dashboard

 Source: Radware